Frequently asked questions about your cable serviceBrunswick Area Television

 Is Spectrum (formerly Time Warner) the only option for cable service in Brunswick?

-Wide Open West cable service is available in some parts of our community.
-WOW is continuing its buildout in Brunswick, going north to south.
+Wide Open West cable service is also available our community.
 Like Spectrum, WOW provides video, voice and data services.
 Please check with their website for further information about availability.

 What about this fiber optic project I've heard about?
 Will that bring us cable?